ajnelson/fsnview/README.md

 ## Results

 By default, a directory is created in the current working directory, named after the extensionless disk image name.
 For example, the command `fsnview /bigstorage/DISKIMAGE.iso` creates the directory `./DISKIMAGE`.
+Its hierarchy is:

+* `parts_mount/` - A directory for analyzing the disk image's partitions with `upartsfs`; used as a FUSE file system mount.
+* `dfxml/analyze_with_fiwalk.sh` - (XTAF only)
+* `dfxml/analyze_with_uxtaf.sh` - (XTAF only)
+* `dfxml/analyze_with_py360.sh` - (XTAF only)
+* `differences/` - Various comparisons of the DFXML
+* `validation/` - Results of running `xmllint` on each tool's DFXML file
+* `report.html` - Final report

+The directories that end with ".sh" also record their respective scripts' standard out, standard error, exit status, and successful completion time in `{out,err,status,done}.log`.

 In that output directory, most users will be interested in these files: